react-navigation/react-navigation.github.io/versioned_docs/version-7.x/deep-linking.md

 npx react-native run-android
 ```

 If you're using Expo managed workflow and testing on Expo client, you don't need to rebuild the app.
-However, you will need to use the correct address and port that's printed when you run `expo start` ([see above](#setup-with-expo-projects)), e.g. `exp://127.0.0.1:19000/--/`.
+However, you will need to use the correct address and port that's printed when you run `expo start`, e.g. `exp://127.0.0.1:19000/--/`.

 If you want to test with your custom scheme in your Expo app, you will need rebuild your standalone app by running `expo build:ios -t simulator` or `expo build:android` and install the resulting binaries.